Pricing, rates and commissions

 - fixed costs – your overheads, including utilities, marketing and wages

 - variable costs – the costs associated with supplying the service, such as inclusions and cleaning

 - profit margin – the amount that will contribute to your end-of-year profit

 - average commission – an allowance for travel agents

 - GST – if you operate in the GST system.

-The total of all the above costs is your market, retail or gross price - the price that you charge the consumer and that’s listed on your marketing collateral.
+The total of all the above costs is your market, retail or gross price - the price you charge the consumer that is listed on your marketing collateral.
 This rate should not differ whether you are selling directly to the consumer or through a wholesale distributor.